Willyb15/Data-Science-Python/week4/day8-class_cont/matt_drury/magic-methods-lesson.md

 'Jack'
 ```

 This is nice.
-Now a user of our class doesnt need to remember that we named our methods `add_key_value` and `lookup`, they can just use thier existing knowledge about dictionaries to get thier work done.
-The fact that they are using our custom `SymmetricDict` object dissapears from thier mind.
+Now a user of our class doesn't need to remember that we named our methods `add_key_value` and `lookup`, they can just use their existing knowledge about dictionaries to get their work done.
+The fact that they are using our custom `SymmetricDict` object disappears from their mind.

 ### `__setitem__` and `__getitem__`

 It is actually really easy to accomplish this, now that we have understood what we have to do.
-Where we had this code in our calss before:
+Where we had this code in our class before:

 ```python
 def add_key_value(self, key, value):